andrewkdinh/fund-indicators/README.md

 ```

 - Common mutual funds are listed in `stocks.txt`
-- Configure and rename `config.example.json` to `config.json` if you would like to skip beginning questions (only for advanced users)
+- Configure and rename `config.example.json` to `config.json` if you would like to skip some beginning questions (only for advanced users)

 ## Planned Features

 - Graphical user interface (GUI)
 - Multithreading/asynchronous requests
+- Option to change amount to log (DEBUG, INFO, ERRORS)

 ## Contributing